akeneo/pim-api-docs/content/apps/create-app/activate-nodejs.md

 // Retrieve GET query params from your own framework / http handler const { pim_url: pimUrl } = params;

-// Retrive your app's Client ID with your own system const clientId = storage.get("CLIENT_ID");
+// Retrieve your app's Client ID with your own system const clientId = storage.get("CLIENT_ID");

 // Set the access scopes, take care of the 254 chars max !